AdaCore/spark2014/docs/lrm/source/packages.rst

       --  will be updated and so we use R.R1 in the
       --  aspect specifications rather than R2.
       --  R2 cannot also be used in the aspect
-      --  specifications of this subprogram
+      --  specifications of this subprogram.
       procedure Private_Op (I, J : in Integer) with Global  => (In_Out => R.R1),
              Depends => (R.R1 =>+ (I, J));